AzonInc/Doorman/docs/guide/firmware/additions.md

 ```
 :::

-::: details Create your own Doorbell Pattern
+::: details Create Your Own Doorbell Pattern
-If you want to create a special doorbell pattern you can easily extend the existing doorbell entities.
-You can find more information about the patterns in the [ESPHome Docs](https://esphome.io/components/binary_sensor/index.html#on-multi-click).
+If you want to create a custom doorbell pattern, you can easily extend the existing doorbell entities.
+For more information about patterns, refer to the [ESPHome Docs](https://esphome.io/components/binary_sensor/index.html#on-multi-click).
 ```yaml
 <!--@include: minimal.example.yaml-->